 More than two decades later, that has not happened.

 Why hasn’t it happened?
-Because Congress is full of politicians who are more interested in self-preservation than the health of the leader of the free world.2 It would take genuine backbone and strong moral character to pass such legislation.
+Because Congress is full of politicians who are more interested in self-preservation than the health of the leader of the free world. ((Because what if the same guidelines were applied to them?))
+It would take genuine backbone and strong moral character to pass such legislation.

 It’s Time to Take the President’s Physical and Mental Health Seriously